Download a copy of the Financial Assistance Charity Policy »

 - St. James Healthcare – Butte, MT

-In order to manage its resources responsibility and to allow SCLHS to provide the appropriate level of assistance to persons in need, the SCLHS Board of Directors establishes the following financial aid guidelines.
+In order to manage its resources responsibility and to allow SCL Health to provide the appropriate level of assistance to persons in need, the SCL Health Board of Directors establishes the following financial aid guidelines.

 For the purpose of this policy, the following terms are defined:

 Discounted Care: Financial assistance that provides care at a discounted fee to eligible patients with annualized family incomes between amounts equal to or greater than 200% but less than or equal to 400% of the Federal Poverty Guidelines.
-This type of financial assistance waives the patient financial obligation, with the exception of a flat fee copayment, for medical services provided by SCLHS.
+This type of financial assistance waives the patient financial obligation, with the exception of a flat fee copayment, for medical services provided by SCL Health.
 Eligible patients will receive discounted care with a flat fee copayment.
-The Discounted Care flat fee copayment charge is outlined in Attachment B.
+The discounted care flat fee copayment charge is outlined in Attachment B.

 Eligibility Qualification Period: Patients determined to be eligible shall be granted financial assistance for a period of six months.
 Financial assistance will also be applied to eligible accounts incurred for services received six months prior to the financial assistance application date.

 Emergency medical conditions: As defined within the meaning of section 1867 of the Social Security Act (42 U.S.C.
-1395dd), SCLHS treats persons from outside of an SCLHS service area if there is an emergent, urgent, or life-threatening condition.
-Effective Date: October 1, 2013
+1395dd), SCL Health treats persons from outside of an SCL Health service area if there is an emergent, urgent, or life-threatening condition.

 - Includes earnings, unemployment compensation, workers’ compensation, Social Security, Supplemental Security Income, public assistance, veterans’ payments, survivor benefits, disability payments, pension or retirement income, interest, dividends, rents, royalties, income from estates and trusts, educational assistance, alimony, child support, financial assistance from outside the household, and other miscellaneous sources;